Philosophy of Friedrich Nietzsche: Nihilism, the Dionysian and the higher types

 Nietzsche set out his philosophy in opposition to nihilism, which he defined as the feeling that life is purposeless, undesirable and not worth living.
-He blamed the development of nihilism on the fostering of décadence and mediocrity, as well on traditional religions' demonization of earthly life as fallen, imperfect and in need of redemption.
+He blamed the development of nihilism on the fostering of décadence and traditional religions.
+The latter had cultivated over the centuries the idea that the only real objective of life was obeying God and reaching Heaven: therefore, as people stopped believing in either, they felt lost and developed a wholly pessimistic outlook.

-Against nihilism, he championed the Dionysian spirit, which embraced chaos, change and adversity as a mean of realization, enjoyment and self-overcoming, which he contrasted with the Apollonian spirit, which instead sought clarity and rationality.
-Nietzsche believed both spirits had their purpose, but that modern humanity had overemphasized the Apollinian and devalued the Dionysian.
+Against nihilism, he championed the Dionysian spirit, which embraced chaos, change and adversity as the path to realization, enjoyment and self-overcoming, which he contrasted with the Apollonian spirit, which instead sought clarity and rationality.
+Nietzsche believed both spirits had their purpose, but that modern humanity had overemphasized the Apollonian and devalued the Dionysian.
 An excessive reliance on reason over sentiment had made them unable to enjoy life.

-He also believed that humanity's greatest purpose was to allow for the development of exceptional, higher types (which he describes as being "sort of overmen, or Übermensch, in relation to humanity in general), capable of immense power, creativity, bravery and ambition, capable of overcoming resistance, pain, suffering and even turning them to their advantage.
+He also believed that humanity's greatest purpose was to allow for the development of exceptional, higher types (which he describes as being "sort of overmen, or Übermensch, in relation to humanity in general"), capable of immense power, creativity, bravery and ambition, capable of overcoming resistance, pain, suffering and even turning them to their advantage.
 This was tied to his view, as expressed in The Birth of Tragedy, that “only as an aesthetic phenomenon are existence and the world justified”.
 Higher men are thus necessary in order to make the world more beautiful, interesting and awe-inspiring.

 The question is not what shall replace mankind in the order of living creatures —man is an end— but what type of man must be bred, must be willed, as being the most valuable, the most worthy of life, the most secure guarantee of the future.
 This more valuable type has appeared often enough in the past: but always as a happy accident, as an exception, never as deliberately willed.
 Very often it has been precisely the most feared; hitherto it has been almost the terrors of terrors.